 The state of Vermont operates under a “deceptively similar” standard.
 Under this standard, if the requested name is too similar to an already registered name, such that it would confuse the public as to whom they are dealing with, it will be rejected.

-Online LLC Registrations
+Online LLC Filing

 Online registration is the preferred method.
 There is no extra fee and turnaround times are much faster.
 For information and instructions about online registration, please see our Online Registration Guide.
 To begin your online registration, please visit the Online Business Service Center: